CodeNow/blog/_posts/2017-04-10-monoliths-microservices-and-fish.md

 ### Babel Fish

 At Runnable we’re running dozens of services; some with entirely different technology stacks.
 Thanks to a [central communication manager](http://blog.runnable.com/post/150022242931/event-driven-microservices-using-rabbitmq), They all talk to each other without translation and we know when one service speaks or listens.
-If our user service needs to know when the payment service has processed a user, it tells our communication manager, “hey let me know when the pay service updates a user's billing information”.
+If our user service needs to know when the payment service has processed a user, it tells our communication manager, “hey let me know when the pay service updates a user’s billing information”.

 ### Small Ponds